flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 https://gist.github.com/joallard/06f113b690d5553d90187a53bc38cb15
 Well, this idea is a rabbit hole that maybe we can avoid if we just use the content tag & class in the post .njk file.

-##### line break experiments go here ...

-I am hitting enter as I type, to put in line breaks.
-Like this.
-And this.

-Ready for some blank lines?  here are three of them:

-OK, those three blanks did not appear on the web page.  now try three 'blank line's with a greater than sign in front.
-This makes it a blockquote:
->
->
->
-here is my attempt at three blank lines, by putting a slash on the line:
-/
-/
-/
-here is my attempt at theree blank lines, by putting space space slash on the line:
-  /
-  /
-  /
-here is my attempt at theree blank lines, by putting space space slash space space on the line:
-  /
-  /
-  /
-the slash techniques dont seem to work for blank-line-insert.

 ##### paragraph testing folows:
 <br>